fniessink/toisto/docs/concept_files.md

 }
 ```

 With the example above, Toisto will quiz users for the partitive of `eläin` (and the nominative of `eläintä`) when Finnish is the target language.
 Other languages do not need to specify a case: nominative is treated as the default form, so English `animal` is matched against the Finnish nominative when translating between languages.

-Non-nominative cases (such as the partitive) are only used for in-language transformation quizzes and are not accepted as translations of the unmarked form in another language.
+This means the following for quizzes:

+- **Translating into Finnish** (`Translate into Finnish: animal`) accepts only the nominative form (`eläin`). `eläintä` is *not* an accepted answer — even though it is also a form of "animal" — because it carries a meaning the unmarked English form doesn't.
+- **Translating from Finnish** to another language only happens from the nominative (`Translate into English: eläin` → `animal`).
+There is no `Translate into English: eläintä` quiz; the partitive is not paired with an unmarked translation.
+- **In-Finnish transformation quizzes** (`Give the partitive of eläin` → `eläintä`, and the reverse) work between any two case forms of the same noun.
+- **Example sentences** may use any case freely — `Rakastan eläimiä.` is fine as an example of the `animal` concept.
+(See [Examples](#examples) for how the example picker handles grammatical quizzes.)

+Only nominative and partitive are currently supported.
+Adding another case (for example, genitive) requires a code change; see [Extending grammatical categories](./software.md#extending-grammatical-categories).

 ### Diminutive